 Tamiflu can be taken up to 2 days after initial symptoms appear, reducing their duration by several days.
 This oral medication can also reduce the risk of complications such as pneumonia.
 Tamiflu can be taken by people aged 1 and above.

-Ordering treatment online can benefit you if you are suffering from flu symptoms and are unable to visit your local GP for a prescription.
-It is also a convenient way to protect your body against the infection if someone close to you has caught the virus.
-Our doctor can write a prescription for Tamiflu once you have completed a short online consultation; this forms part of the purchasing process and is free of charge and takes just a few minutes to fill in.
+Ordering treatment online can benefit you if you are suffering from flu symptoms and cannot visit your local GP for a prescription.
+It is also a convenient way to protect your body against infection if someone close to you has caught the virus.
+Our doctor can write a prescription for Tamiflu once you have completed a short online consultation; this forms part of the purchasing process and is free and takes just a few minutes to fill in.